 Some exhibition organizers allow products to exceed the four-foot high rule five feet in from the aisle line.
 Others do not and strictly enforce the sightline setback.
 The types of products displayed may determine whether an organizer chooses to permit products only (not booth structure) to occupy the cubic content of a linear booth.
-However, for example, if the product is banner stands that are eight feet or 10 feet tall, a row of banner stands at the aisle line.
+However, for example, if the product is banner stands that are eight feet or 10 feet tall, a row of banner stands at the aisle line may be very intrusive to a neighbor.
+On the other hand, a piece of machinery that is six feet tall may not cause a major problem.
 Exceptions may also depend upon the size of a booth such as 10' by 20' versus 10' by 10'.
 Under certain circumstances, an organizer may prefer to make the exception a variance, subject to show management review and approval.
 This option provides the organizer more control if product is an exception to the set-back guidelines.